Choosing Covariate Balancing Methods for Causal Inference: Practical Insights from a Simulation Study: Simulation study plan

+The exact values of $a_0$, $b_0$, and $g$ for each scenario are provided in the Supplementary Materials.
+For more details on how these parameters affect the distribution of data, an R Shiny app is available in the GitHub repository for this article \citep{benchmark_repo}.\\

-To assess how balancing methods perform with smaller sample sizes, we created scenarios with 250, 500, 1000, or 2000 observations.\\ In total, there are 36 scenarios defined by sample size (250, 500, 1000, or 2000), probability of treatment (common, rare, or very rare), and level of confounding (low, moderate, or high).
+To assess how balancing methods perform with smaller sample sizes, we created scenarios with 250, 500, 1000, or 2000 observations.
+In total, there are 36 scenarios defined by sample size (250, 500, 1000, or 2000), proportion of treated ($25\%$, $50\%$, or $75\%$), and the level of complexity (low, moderate, or high).